Mezzirak/5g-Deep-Learning-beamforming/README.md

 The DNN learns to approximate the ideal function that performs this mapping.
 Through **training**, the model is shown thousands of examples and iteratively adjusts its internal parameters to minimise the error between its predictions and the true symbols.
 This data-driven approach allows the model to potentially learn to mitigate impairments that are difficult to model analytically, offering a powerful alternative to classical methods.

+### Performance Metric: Bit Error Rate (BER)

+**Bit Error Rate (BER)** is a fundamental performance metric in digital communications that measures the frequency of errors in a data transmission.
+It is defined as the ratio of the number of bits that are incorrectly received to the total number of bits transmitted.

+$$
+\text{BER} = \frac{\text{Number of Bit Errors}}{\text{Total Number of Transmitted Bits}}
+$$

+A lower BER indicates a more reliable, higher-quality communication link.
+For example, a BER of $10^{-5}$ means that, on average, one bit is incorrect for every 100,000 bits sent.
+In this project, BER is the primary metric used to compare the effectiveness of the MVDR and deep learning beamformers in recovering the original, error-free signal from the noisy, interfered environment.

 **Project Sturcture**

 main.py: Runs the complete project pipeline, from data generation to final evaluation